 I’ve been hearing about how great the Instant Pot is for years, but I never really saw the need to add another small appliance to my kitchen.
-With Black Friday sales this year, though, I saw the price effectively drop to $31 ($51 plus $20 Kohl’s cash) for the Duo six-quart, 7-in-1 model and I decided it was time to give it a try.
+With Black Friday sales last year, though, I saw the price effectively drop to $31 ($51 plus $20 Kohl’s cash) for the Duo six-quart, 7-in-1 model and I decided it was time to give it a try.

 Wow, I get it.
 I’ve been using it pretty much nonstop since I brought it home.
 I started with the initial test run, which involves heating up water and is what experts recommend as a first step for learning how the Instant Pot works.
 After that, I moved on to actual food.
 Here’s what I tried.

 I had stopped making chicken wings, since my method of pan-frying then broiling took forever, and made a greasy mess in the kitchen.

 I tried Best-Ever Chicken Wings from "The Big Book of Instant Pot Recipes".
 This version was easy—four pounds of wings in the Instant Pot for 10 minutes (not counting the time it takes to reach high pressure), plus five minutes under the broiler, then a brush of melted butter mixed with your favorite seasoning mix.
 I mixed up my own version of these herbs and spices, using ingredients I had on hand.

 The verdict: “Rousing success,” per my husband.
 I agree — they came out great, with minimal mess, though if you like your wings extra-crispy you could broil them for a few more minutes.
 If I used the Instant Pot exclusively for chicken wings I would still be happy I bought it.